-- 12. An ADI must hold adequate capital for interest rate risk in its banking book, and prudently manage this risk. - 42.13.
-An ADI must have a management framework and governance arrangements that satisfy the requirements set out in Attachment A to this Prudential Standard. - An ADI that has sought approval from APRA to become an IRB ADI must also apply for IRRBB model approval. - 44.15.
-An IRB ADI must determine its IRRBB capital charge at least quarterly. - 15.16.
+- 12. An ADI must have a management framework and governance arrangements that satisfy the requirements set out in Attachment A to this Prudential Standard. - 13.
+An ADI that has sought approval from APRA to become an IRB ADI must also apply for IRRBB model approval. - 14.
+An IRB ADI must determine its IRRBB capital charge at least quarterly. - 15.
 For a standardised ADI, the IRRBB capital charge is zero unless APRA determines otherwise.